-Project Number: 2019-B8 Police Car Port (4 Car Unit)
+Project Number: 2019-B8 Police Car Port (7 Car Unit)

-Description: A four (4) unit car port for police vehicles.
+Description: A seven (7) unit car port for police vehicles.

-Justification: Patrol cars must be operational 24/7/365 regardless of extreme heat, cold, ice, snow, or any other environmental situations.
-The proposed car port will protect up to six from the elements to help preserve police vehicles, the equipment contained within them, and improve response capability for overall police efficiency.
-There are currently (4) marked patrol vehicles that are the highest priority to protect from the elements.
-All contain expensive electronics and other police equipment, which the City has made large investments in.
+Justification: Patrol cars must be operational 24/7/365 regardless of environmental situations.
+The proposed car port will have lights for security purposes and protect up to seven city vehicles from the elements to help preserve them.
+There are currently four marked patrol vehicles, one vehicle for the police chief and one vehicle for the detective.
+These are the highest priority to protect from the elements, as they contain expensive electronics and often require quick responses.
+The final slot will be used for an additional city vehicle, either the code enforcement vehicle or School Resource Officer vehicle.
+This car port will cover the entire back lane of parking in this lot.